freight-chain/defi-sec/README.md

 Provide a list of tools, articles, and resources (i.e. an "awesome-list") Encourage community driven feedback

-## Files
-Which format should files be in?
-Markdown
-CSV
-JSON

 ## Tags
 Should tags for "potential" attacks or attacks that have been successful be utilized, and if so how implemented